 Ingredients and Substitutions

-- Tahini - This is a creamy, nutty paste is made from ground sesame seeds.
+- Tahini – This is a creamy, nutty paste made from ground sesame seeds.
 It can be found in the condiment aisle, with the nut butters, or near the international food section at the grocery store.

 - Hot Water - Helps to thin out the sauce and easily mixes everything together.
 Use more if you want a thinner dressing consistency.